10 Essential Postpartum Strength Training Tips for Recovery

-Pregnancy and birth are incredible, but they also put your body through an intense physical journey.
-After delivery, many new moms are eager to feel strong again — but rushing into workouts can do more harm than good.
-The key is safe, smart, and progressive strength training that supports healing, rebuilds your core and pelvic floor, and helps you regain energy without setbacks.
+Pregnancy and birth are transformative experiences that significantly challenge your body.
+After delivery, many new mothers are eager to regain strength, yet rushing into workouts can be counterproductive.
+The focus should be on safe, progressive strength training that supports healing, rebuilds your core and pelvic floor, and helps you regain energy without setbacks.

-Here are the 10 most important postpartum strength-training tips I wish every new mom knew.
+Here are the 10 most essential postpartum strength-training tips every new mom should know.

 1. Get Cleared by Your Doctor First

-Always wait for your OB or midwife to clear you — usually at your 6-week postpartum checkup (or longer after a C-section).
-Some women need extra time if they have diastasis recti, pelvic floor issues, or complications.
+Always wait for your OB or midwife to clear you, typically at your 6-week postpartum checkup (or longer after a C-section).
+Some women may need additional time if they have diastasis recti, pelvic floor issues, or complications.

 2. Start with Pelvic Floor and Deep Core Activation

-Before you lift a single dumbbell, reconnect with your pelvic floor and transverse abdominis (the deep core muscles).
-Simple breathing exercises and gentle activations are your foundation. → Helpful guide: When to Start Postpartum Workouts – Tips from a Physical Therapist
+Before lifting weights, reconnect with your pelvic floor and transverse abdominis (the deep core muscles).
+Simple breathing exercises and gentle activations form your foundation. → Helpful guide: When to Start Postpartum Workouts – Tips from a Physical Therapist

 3. Master Diaphragmatic (Belly) Breathing

-Most of us breathe shallowly into our chest.
-Learning to breathe into your belly and ribcage helps reduce intra-abdominal pressure and protects your core and pelvic floor during every exercise.
+Many people breathe shallowly into their chest.
+Learning to breathe into your belly and ribcage helps reduce intra-abdominal pressure and protects your core and pelvic floor during exercises.

 4. Avoid Crunches and Sit-Ups Early On

-Traditional ab exercises can worsen diastasis recti and put strain on a healing pelvic floor.
-Focus instead on anti-extension, anti-rotation, and dead-bug variations.
+Traditional ab exercises can exacerbate diastasis recti and strain a healing pelvic floor.
+Focus on anti-extension, anti-rotation, and dead-bug variations instead.

 5. Prioritize Glutes and Posterior Chain

-Your glutes often “go to sleep” during pregnancy.
-WEAK glutes contribute to back pain, knee pain, and poor posture.
-Bridges, hip thrusts, clamshells, and bird-dogs are gold in the early months.
+Your glutes often become inactive during pregnancy.
+Weak glutes can contribute to back pain, knee pain, and poor posture.
+Bridges, hip thrusts, clamshells, and bird-dogs are excellent choices in the early months.

 6. Progress Slowly — Think Months, Not Weeks